Learning in low precision

 Random Hadamard Transform

-At its face the result is nice, because $\log(b)$ is obviously better than $b$.
+with probability parametrized by $\epsilon$.
+The precise form is in the paper.
+At face value the result is nice, because $\log(b)$ is obviously better than $b$.
 However, we know the max-norm is less than the L2 norms, and in fact the L2 norm grows approximately as $\sqrt{b}$... which should cancel out the effect?
-But perhaps there's something weird where the max-norm is inherently very unstable, since maxes over many dimensions can lead to weird effects.

 Figure 2 shows the relationship between these bounds (I didn't think about the experimental setup) and they appear to both be kind of linear after a while, though indeed the Hadamard-transformed version is lower variance.